Introduction: The Quality Crisis in Institutional Recycling

 Contamination at the bin, single-stream collection designed for convenience rather than quality, and dependence on MRFs to salvage contaminated loads all reduce the value of PET and aluminum.
 The result is that even well-intentioned campus recycling programs struggle to produce the clean, certified feedstock that manufacturers want.

 Recent research confirms this challenge.
-Oregon DEQ’s 2023 study of commingled recycling facilities found that none of the six full-line processors met the 5% maximum outbound contamination standard, with contamination rates exceeding 14% even after processing.
+Oregon DEQ’s 2023 study of commingled recycling facilities found that none of the six full-line processors met the 5 percent maximum outbound contamination standard, with contamination rates exceeding 14 percent even after processing.
 This demonstrates that downstream sorting alone cannot solve the contamination problem.

 The bin is the first and most important quality control point in the recycling supply chain.
 In that moment, PET and aluminum either stay clean, correctly placed, and ready to become high-value commodities and feedstock, or they get mixed with food, trash, and incompatible plastics.